DenishaDobariya/SchoolAuthAPI/README.md

 # Project Description
 School Management API

 - This project is a backend API for managing school data, built with Node.js, Express, and MongoDB.
-It includes role-based access control (RBAC) using JWT authentication.
+It includes role-based access control (RBAC) using JWT authentication..

 # Roles and Permissions:
 - Master: Can add, update, and remove principals, teachers, and students.